zydezu/mpvconfig/README.md

 ### 2025-04-29

 - FIX: crash when changing video with no internet in `modernX.lua`
+- FIX: re-order artists in `autolyrics.lua` and `modernX.lua`
+- FIX: improve metadata description in `modernX.lua`

 ### 2025-04-08

 - FEAT: added short_saved_message as an option in `screenshotfolder.lua`